Called Together Capital Campaign

 • You will receive a confirmation email once your pledge has been submitted

 • It's A Match!
 Every dollar pledged after $10 million will be matched dollar for dollar (up to $3 million).
-The progress bar below will show our current pledge total including matching funds.

 • Our $21 million pledge goal is broken down into 3 areas: $19 million for construction updates, $1 million for Healing Housing, and $1 million for Capital Reserve Fund.